What is Base64 Encoding/Decoding?

 URL-safe Base64 (Base64URL)

-Standard Base64 uses '+', '/', and '=' characters, which have special meanings in URLs and filenames.
-URL-safe Base64 (RFC 4648 §5) replaces '+' with '-', '/' with '_', and removes the padding '='.
-It's commonly used in JWT tokens and OAuth authentication.
+Standard Base64 uses three characters — '+', '/', and '=' — that have special meanings in URLs and filenames.
+URL-safe Base64 (RFC 4648 §5, also called Base64URL) solves this by replacing '+' with '-', '/' with '_', and removing the padding '='.
+JWT tokens (JSON Web Tokens), OAuth 2.0 authentication parameters, and Google API request parameters all use URL-safe Base64 as their standard encoding.
+Simply enable the "URL-safe" toggle in this tool to switch between standard and URL-safe Base64.

 Frequently Asked Questions